Skip to Main Content

 Genealogy Databases

-Genealogy Indexer, Search historical business, address and telephone directories from Central and Eastern Europe, memorials to Jewish communities destroyed during the Holocaust, Polish and Russian military documents, including lists of officers and casualities.
+Genealogy Indexer, Search historical business, address and telephone directories from Central and Eastern Europe, memorials to Jewish communities destroyed during the Holocaust, Polish and Russian military documents, including lists of officers and casualties.
 Also includes community and personal histories, and Polish secondary school annual reports and other school sources.
 More genealogical resources are being added daily.